skycommand/AdminScripts/README.md

 # Administrative scripts
 Scripts for carrying out administrative tasks, mostly in Windows

-## (Code snippets)

-These items are not supposed to be run directly.

-1. `Self-elevation framework.ps1`: Use this code snippet to enable your PowerShell scripts to check for administrative privileges, determine if they require it, and trigger a UAC prompt.

 ## AppX

 Deals with Microsoft Store app packages.